hero image

 Biography

-Dr. Kerry Widder is an associate professor in the Electrical, Computer and Biomedical Engineering Department at MSOE where he primarily teaches courses in electrical engineering.
+Dr. Kerry Widder is an associate professor in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 2013.
+He primarily teaches courses in electrical engineering.
 Prior to joining academia, Widder was a senior hardware design engineer for Siebe Environmental Controls, a senior hardware design engineer for Computer Process Controls, a principal engineer at Invensys Building Systems, and an SQA engineer for Volt Workforce Solutions.

 Areas of Expertise (3)